Cyber-Py/alive-progress/tutorial.md

 And I almost forgot!

-If you want to change the type of bar/spinner, just do `from alive_progress import show_bars(), show_spinners()`, and use either or to make the program show the bars/spinner
+If you want to see the bars and spinners they have to offer, just do `from alive_progress import show_bars(), show_spinners()`
 ***
 > Please excuse all the grammar/spelling mistakes, I finished this really quickly.

-> And if you see that the repl linked over here on this post has color and yours doesn't, it's because I created this tutorial before I added the color
+> This code also has color and the tutorial does not, it is because I added the color after I made the tutorial.
 ***
 ## Hope you benefit from this tutorial!